-This course is a lab-based course that uses a hands-on approach to introduce the basic concepts of robotics, focusing on the construction and programming of autonomous and remote-controlled mobile robots.
-Students will work in groups to design, build, and program robots using VEXIQ Robotic Design System as their platform.
 This class will include participation in our VEXIQ Robotics Club.
 In addition to the class, the club will meet occasionally (1 or 2 times a month) on Mondays after school from 3:00-4:15.
 Students will also compete with other teams throughout the District from October-February on select Saturdays (approximately 3-4.
 Exact dates for competitions will be available in the Fall).
 Class and club Fees may apply.